andyvroberts/tangerine/Setup.md

 There are bicep linting rules that prevent you from extracting secrets and passwords, as these can be displayed within log files.
 https://learn.microsoft.com/en-gb/azure/azure-resource-manager/bicep/linter-rule-outputs-should-not-contain-secrets

+## Github Actions
+Deploy the bicep files to Azure by using a service principle.